TUM-FAF/FAF-121-Patrasco-Alexandr/PSG.md

 ###Naming Conventions###

 In my projects I will be using CamelCase.
 Variables will be named starting with lowercase letter, whereas functions starting with uppercase.
 Variables should have meaningful names, short names like `i, j, k` are only allowed for variables with small scope or structures like `PAINTSTRUCT ps; RECT rct;`.
+I won't use Hungarian notation, except for handles, such as `HFONT hFont` and others.

 * `variable` --- camelCase
 * `function` --- CamelCase